 To remove the mechanical key, release the lock knob on the back of the Intelligent Key.

 To install the mechanical key, firmly insert it into the Intelligent Key until the lock knob returns to the lock position.

-Use the mechanical key to lock or unlock the doors, glove box and rear seatback lock.
+Use the mechanical key to lock or unlock the driver's door.